 Where to Stay

-Still in the Upper Town, trendy Isoraka has a nice old museum, crafts shops, the fabulous BioAroma, for essentials oils and natural beauty products, and two of our favourite small hotels.
-Résidence Lapasoa has 10 rooms, most with a balcony from which you can watch the world, and a very fine restaurant.
-The delightful Pavillon de l’Emyrne is an elegantly-furnished, traditional Malagasy home with exceptional amenities and services.
+Trendy Isoraka has a nice old museum, crafts shops, the fabulous BioAroma, for essentials oils and natural beauty products, and some of our favourite small hotels.
+These include the delightful Pavillon de l’Emyrne is an elegantly-furnished, traditional Malagasy home with exceptional amenities and services.

 Near the Presidential Palace, ministries and banks coexist with top-end jewellers and Tana’s landmark Hotel Colbert, with its refurbished patisserie reminiscent of 1950s Paris.
 Around the corner, at the top of a steep cobbled street, La Varangue is a delightful small hotel with a refreshing garden and renowned restaurant.
 Two streets away, the Hotel du Louvre was the BBC’s choice in Tana for many years.
 There is a brasserie in the central courtyard and some rooms look over Lac Anosy and the flower market.

 The lake assumed its heart shape in 1830 under the direction of the Scots missionary and architect, James Cameron.
 It is encircled by jacarandas which present a magnificent violet display in October and November.
-On the west bank, the Hilton offers international-standard accommodation with a large outdoor pool and well-equipped gym.
 In the Mahamasina Stadium behind it, Madagascar declared its independence in 1960.